ocean-tracking-network/glatos/ReadMe.md

 ### Installation

-The R package GLATOS is availabed from the Ocean Tracking Network's [gitlab](https://gitlab.oceantrack.org/chrisholbrook/glatos).
+The R package GLATOS is available from the Ocean Tracking Network's [gitlab](https://gitlab.oceantrack.org/chrisholbrook/glatos).

 To install: